Water-Melon/Melon/docs/book/en/websocket.md

 - `M_WS_RET_ERROR` message error
 - `M_WS_RET_OK` parsed successfully
 - `M_WS_RET_FAILED` failed to parse, such as out of memory, etc.
-- `M_WS_RET_NOTYET` succeeded but the data is incomplete and needs to continue processing
+- `M_WS_RET_NOTYET` successful but the data is incomplete and needs to continue processing